 Contract revenue and the related accounts receivable represent fees for service contracts due from governmental units and agencies.
 LAUW does not require collateral.
-Since the majority of receivables are through governmental contracts, management believes the accounts are collectible at June 30, 2023 and 2022.
-Accordingly, there was no allowance for doubtful accounts recorded as of June 30, 2023 or 2022.
+Since the majority of receivables are through governmental contracts, management believes the accounts are collectible at June 30, 2024 and 2023.